To BE

 To be can also be used in combination with other modal verbs like going to or will to express future plans or intentions, as in:

-We are going to be traveling to Europe next month.
+We are going to be travelling to Europe next month.